Local VCN Peering Through an Upgraded DRG

 • An on-premises network attached to the other VCN, if an advanced routing scenario called transit routing has been set up for the VCNs

-Two VCNs interconnected with a DRG cannot reach other cloud gateways (such as an internet Gateway or NAT Gateway) except for transit routing via an LPG.
-For example, if VCN-1 in the preceding diagram were to have an internet gateway, the instances in VCN-2 could not use it to send traffic to endpoints on the internet.
+Two VCNs interconnected with a DRG can't reach other cloud gateways (such as an internet gateway or NAT gateway) except for transit routing through an LPG.
+For example, if VCN-1 in the preceding diagram were to have an internet gateway, the instances in VCN-2 couldn't use it to send traffic to endpoints on the internet.
 However, VCN-2 could receive traffic from the internet by way of VCN-1.
 For more information, see Important Implications of VCN Peering.

 Important Local Peering Concepts